codecov/example-python/README.md

 ```
 ## Caveats
 #### Private Repo
-You will need to add the following your `travis.yml`:
+You will need to add the following your `.travis.yml`:
 ```yml
 env:
   global:
     - CODECOV_TOKEN=:uuid-repo-token
 ```
-We can add more caveats for the language/framework(s) here

 ## Support